We may earn money or products from the companies mentioned in this post.

 Sepoi Island: 5-23 meters (15-78 feet), volcanic boulders, coral heads, down to a sandy bottom, lobsters, Napoleon wrasses, schools of barracuda, yellow amberjacks, southern currents on occasion make for good drift diving, experienced level

-Tomok Island: 5-15 meters (15-50 feet), small island with coral heads and boulders, nudibranchs, big map pufferfish and moray eels, Napoleon wrasses, bumphead parrotfish, sweetlips, emperors, little current, all levels
+Tomok Island: 5-15 meters (15-50 feet), a small island with coral heads and boulders, nudibranchs, big map pufferfish, and moray eels, Napoleon wrasses, bumphead parrotfish, sweetlips, emperors, little current, all levels

-Rengis Island: 5-15 meters (15-50 feet), fringing reef with good variety of corals including table, staghorn, brain and cabbage corals, pufferfish, moray eels, lion fish, scorpionfish, yellowtail fusiliers, turtles, blacktip reef sharks, snorkeling and all levels
+Rengis Island: 5-15 meters (15-50 feet), a fringing reef with a good variety of corals including table, staghorn, brain and cabbage corals, pufferfish, moray eels, lionfish, scorpionfish, yellowtail fusiliers, turtles, blacktip reef sharks, snorkeling and all levels

 Soyak Wreck (Sawadee Wreck): 20-32 meters (68-107 feet), two Thai fishing boats at 22 and 30 meters (73 and 100 feet), thick cover of soft corals, rich habitat for macro life and fish including nudibranchs, stonefish, frogfish, jacks, fusiliers, yellowtail barracuda, pufferfish, batfish, emperors, Napoleon wrasses, titan triggerfish, parrotfish, little current, experienced level

-Labas Island: 8-23 meters (25-78 feet), rocky site with boulders, tunnels, caverns and caves, coral gardens, rich reef with lots of fish, nudibranchs, blue spotted stingrays, pufferfish, lionfish, turtles, mild to strong current, experienced level
+Labas Island: 8-23 meters (25-78 feet), a rocky site with boulders, tunnels, caverns and caves, coral gardens, a rich reef with lots of fish, nudibranchs, blue-spotted stingrays, pufferfish, lionfish, turtles, mild to strong current, experienced level

 Tioman Island Photos